2015 West African offensive: The offensive

 On 6 March, the African Union officially endorsed sending 8,000 troops to help secure the Nigerian border, but declined to allow the troops to enter Nigeria.
 As Boko Haram continued to lose territory, the group pledged allegiance to the Islamic State of Iraq and the Levant on 7 March.
 Nigerian army spokesperson Sami Usman Kukasheka said the pledge was a sign of weakness and that Shekau was like a "drowning man".
 That same day, Boko Haram launched an attack against Maiduguri, a former stronghold of the group.
 The attack, which including suicide bombings, left more than 50 people dead.
 A fresh offensive against Boko Haram by a coalition of Chadian, Cameroonian, and Nigerian forces began on March 8 after a series of air strikes the previous two days.
 On March 16, the Nigerian army recaptured Bama.

 On 24 March 2015, residents of Damasak, Nigeria said that Boko Haram had taken more than 400 women and children from the town as they fled from coalition forces earlier in the month.
 On 27 March, the Nigerian army captured Gwoza, which was believed to be the location of Boko Haram headquarters.
 According to the army, the victory meant that "virtually all" of Boko Haram's territory had been recaptured a day before the elections.
 Ahead of the attack, Boko Haram reportedly executed all of the town's citizens unable or unwilling to help defend it against the military's advance.
 BBC analyst Tomi Oladipo called the victory a major milestone for Nigeria.
 Boko Haram had held the town since August 2014 when Nigerian troops abandoned the city.
 The victory came days after Chad President Idriss Deby criticized Nigerian forces for not pulling their weight in the fight against Boko Haram.

 On election day, Boko Haram militants killed 41 people, including a legislator, in an effort to disrupt voting.
 After Muhammadu Buhari defeated incumbent president Goodluck Jonathan in the election, the fight against Boko Haram continued.
 (Jonathan remained in power until 29 May.)
 On 8 April, a summit of Central and West African leaders was held with the aim of fine tuning strategy in order to "eradicate" the insurgency group.
 Ahead of the summit, a Chadian army spokesperson called Boko Haram's capacity to cause problems severely reduced.
 However, Nigeria said the group continued to wage an "asymmetric war" through the use of suicide bombers and guerilla tactics.
-The United Nation's Human Rights Council unanimously adopted a resolution calling for greater international support of the counter-insurgency campaign.
+The United Nations' Human Rights Council unanimously adopted a resolution calling for greater international support of the counter-insurgency campaign.